skade/yakshav.es/_sources/save-coup.md

 * Some OTS learners events are _weekly_
 * In total, OTS has over 1000 events in 5 years, a majority in this space!

+co.up has been the introduction of a countless number of people into technology.

 All in all, co.up is a cornerstone of the free community in Berlin - it's time for another [show of force](https://co-up.de/support-us/).